Navbuscus/CMPUT291Project1/README.md

 **(1) New Vehicle Registration**

 This component is used to register a new vehicle by an auto registration officer.
 By a new vehicle, we mean a vehicle that     has not been registered in the database.
-The component shall allow an officer to enter the detailed information about the     vehicle and personal information about its new owners, if it is not in the database. **You may assume that all the information   about vehicle types has been loaded in the initial database**.
+The component shall allow an officer to enter the detailed information about the     vehicle and personal information about its new owners, if it is not in the database.
+You may assume that all the information   about vehicle types has been loaded in the initial database.

 **(2) Auto Transaction**